I. Carnegie Council Global Ethics Network Partnership

 Click here to see more about the Global Ethics Network

-The Global Ethics Fellow of the Carnegie Council for Ethics and International Affairs met November 8-10 in New York City.
-Lyn Boyd-Judson, director of the Levan Institute, and Carnegie Global Ethics Fellow chaired a panel on political will and responsibility.
-Dr. Boyd-Judson will chair a working a group over the next year on the ethics of global democratization.
+The Global Ethics Fellows of the Carnegie Council for Ethics and International Affairs met in November 2013 in New York City.
+Lyn Boyd-Judson, director of the Levan Institute and Carnegie Global Ethics Fellow, reported with Michael Ignatieff on his upcoming visit to USC and Los Angeles, "In Search of Global Ethic: Lessons From the Big Cities."

 Spring 2013 Levan/Carnegie Ethics Network Event